 Fine print: If you are planning on indulging in adventure activities like parasailing or scuba diving, you will have to check if your insurance covers these or if you need to pay extra.

-The golden years are a great time to travel and explore the world, visit children and grandchildren or take off on a luxurious cruise.
-Increasingly, many Australian insurance providers are raising the age limit for their policies making it easier for seniors to travel with insurance.
+The golden years are a great time to travel and explore the world, visit children and grandchildren, or take off on a luxurious cruise.
+The great news is: more and more Aussie insurance providers are raising the age limit for their policies, making it easier for seniors to travel with insurance.

-If you are planning to travel during pregnancy, you should definitely look at getting a policy that covers pregnancy.
-Just remember that your travel insurance will generally cover a pregnancy up to the end of the second trimester or till 27 weeks.
+Not all travel insurance policies cover pregnancy, so if you are planning to travel during pregnancy, it’s definitely worthwhile doing some legwork to see which ones do.In general, your travel insurance should cover a pregnancy up to the end of the second trimester or until 26 weeks of gestation.

 Fine print: You must carefully understand all the exclusions, for instance, if you've had past complications or conceived through assisted reproductive services.
 In such cases, you might be able to pay an extra premium and still be covered.

 When you are backpacking across exciting uncharted paths, you may encounter more hurdles than the average traveller.
 That is what makes Backpacker's travel insurance essential because it covers you for longer periods of time than standard insurance and can also include extreme sport cover so you can tickle your adventurous bone with activities such as bungee jumping and hang gliding.